pioio/ezcli/README.md

 # ezcli
-Easy to use CLI library for python
+Easy to use CLI library for Python.